Ambuj03/BookStream-System/README.md

-# Brihad Mridanga - Book Distribution Management System
+# Book Distribution Management System

 A comprehensive Django-based application for managing book inventory and distribution activities, built with a focus on ease of use and efficiency.